Irakly Baratynsky: Biography

 During the Polish Uprising of 1831, Baratynsky, being in the corps of Count Palen, fought at the town of Kalushin, at Wavre, at Kalandzin and on the Grokhov Fields; for all these deeds he was awarded the Order of Saint Anne of the 2nd Degree with a Crown.
 Then he took part in repelling the sortie from Praga, in the movement of the main army to the Verkhona River, in the engagement on the Markhovec River, on the Isaka River, in the movement of the army from Siedlce to Minsk, in the engagement near Minsk, in the movement of the army to Ostrolenka, in the battle of the town of Nure and, finally, in the general battle at Ostrolenka, from where he was sent with a report to Saint Petersburg to the Tsar.
 For the Polish Campaign, Baratynsky was awarded in 1832 the Polish Insignia for Military Dignity of the 4th Degree.

 On June 7, 1831, he was granted an aide–de–camp to His Majesty, and on July 20, 1831, he was sent to Vitebsk to accompany the body of Tsarevich Konstantin Pavlovich.
 Then he several times (in 1831, 1833, 1834, 1836, 1837 and 1839) received business trips to various provinces to observe the actions of recruits and the selection of recruits for the guard and was repeatedly awarded the Highest Grace for his zealous service.
 In 1834, he accompanied the Prussian prince Adalbert to the Prussian border.
-In the same year, he was transferred to the Life Guards Hussar Regiment, was awarded in addition an annual salary of 2000 silver rubles, and from the next year he entered the front of the same regiment.
+In the same year, he was transferred to the Life Guards Hussar Regiment, was awarded an annual salary of 2000 silver rubles, and from the next year he entered the front of the same regiment.
 Baratynsky carried his frontline service with outstanding zeal, and in less than two years (1835–1836) he was awarded the Highest Grace 25 times for the exact execution of the orders entrusted to him during the Highest reviews and maneuvers.
 On December 6, 1836, Baratynsky was promoted to colonel, retaining the rank of adjutant wing, and on February 1, 1838, he was expelled from the front.
 The following year, he had several business trips for the production of military court cases, as well as on the occasion of the Highest reviews.
 In the same 1839, he received the distinction of impeccable service for 15 years and orders: Saint Vladimir, 3rd Class and Saint George, 4th Class.
 In 1840, while in the Caucasus, Baratynsky participated in the capture of the forts occupied by the mountaineers on the Black Sea coast and in several reconnaissance, for which he was awarded a diamond ring with the monogram image of the Emperor.
 On July 12, 1842, he was sent to Kovno to meet the Archduke of Austria Karl Ferdinand.